 Here’s how to cook Brussels Sprouts in the pan

 The thing about Brussels sprouts is that they can be tricky to cook.
 If you leave them on the stove for too long, they will turn mushy and smelly.
 They will also lose their bright green color.
 And that’s a sign that they’re overcooked.
 However, if properly cooked, these vegetables will have a bright green color and a pleasant flavor.
-You can read more on cooking Brussels sprouts in this Dr. Mercola article.
+You can read more on cooking with Brussels sprouts here.

 First things first, melt oil and butter in the pan.
 Add Brussels Sprouts cut side down, cover, and cook without stirring on medium heat for 10-15 minutes or until tender.
 You can check for tenderness by piercing it with a knife.
 The cut side of the sprouts should get nice and browned.
 They will have a nutty, buttery flavor enhanced by garlic powder.

 Yes, I kept the bacon grease after I cooked my bacon, however it’s a personal preference and the bacon grease can be discarded.

 THE SECRET INGREDIENTS IN THE SAUCE

 The creamy garlic sauce for Brussels sprouts is rich and full of so much flavor!
 All thanks to powdered garlic and onion!
 And you don’t even have to use a knife.
 Or spend any time cutting up onions and garlic cloves.